 The garden and pool

-There are 10 acres of grounds and plenty of parking.
-The pool is in a secret garden set slightly above the house.
-There is a pool house and outdoor kitchen with fridge and sink and barbeque equipment.
+There are 10 acres of grounds and abundant parking.
+The pool is in a secret garden set slightly above the house surrounded by plenty of sun loungers.
+There is a pool house, with kitchen and dining facilities.